notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

     Its claims seem to fit the bill, but as I'm a bit mathematically disabled I can't evaluate the claims fully.
 The idea of the _budget_ is a bit of a concern as the point of this data store is to provide a queriable data set.
 It might be a big enough data set that the budget is essentially infinite.
 Maybe we could assume that multiple query makers will never collude to combine their results.
 (It seems likely that they would though.)

+    One way around the budget as a mathematical thing is to think of the data as permetual, but grant access via an ethics comittee.
+In the [MichiganX: DS101x Data Science Ethics](https://courses.edx.org/courses/course-v1:MichiganX+DS101x+2T2016/info) course[^21], in the lecture "limits on recording and use" at 6:09 there is a mention of how governments collect data.
+They don't know what data they'll need in the future, so they collect everything but aren't allowed to look at it.
+They then get a warrant to access specific parts of it.
+This solves the budgetry constraints, but risks abuse by coordinated requests from different parties that could then combine their data to produce a specific outcome.
+There might be ways around this by doing things like indexing queries differenty so that it's harder to combine different queries, but I'd imagine that this would provide little obstruction to a motivated nefarious actor.

 ## Harms

 What sorts of harms could be caused by this?
 Could harm be caused by collecting data or only by the use (abuse) of it afterwards?